 PREP-SETTM

-PREP-SETTM is an evidence-based 13-item inventory of fundamental peer review process characteristics.
+PREP-SETTM is an evidence-based 16-item inventory of fundamental peer review process characteristics.
 It takes only minutes to complete.

-PREP-SETTM measures the extent to which an organization's clinical peer review program conforms to the QI Model.
-It contains the 11 factors, identified in the 2007 National Peer Review Practices Survey as published in the Journal of Clinical Outcomes Management, which predict higher perceived program impact on the quality and safety of care when controlling for other factors.
-The 2007 study showed that few if any programs are using reliable methods for measuring clinical performance through case review, even though there are models to do so.
-Therefore, 2 additional elements were added (Clinical Performance Measurement and Rating Scale reliability) for a total of 13 items.
-The 11 factors were validated in the 2009 ACPE Clinical Peer Review Outcomes Study published in the American Journal of Medical Quality.
+PREP-SETTM measures the extent to which an organization's clinical peer review program conforms to the best practice QI model.
+It originally contained 11 factors, first identified in the 2007 National Peer Review Practices Survey, which predict higher perceived ongoing program impact on the quality and safety of care when controlling for other program factors.
+These factors were subsequently validated in the 2009 ACPE Clinical Peer Review Outcomes Study.
+The 2007 study also showed that few if any programs were using reliable methods for measuring clinical performance during case review, even though there are valid models to do so.
+Therefore, the original tool included 2 additional elements (Clinical Performance Measurement and Rating Scale reliability) for a total of 13 items.

-PREP-SETTM was published in the September/October 2009 ACPE Physician Executive Journal:
+PREP-SETTM was first published in the September/October 2009 ACPE Physician Executive Journal:

 Utility